 The cost of a solar system for a home may be high at the outset, but if you can afford the initial expense, it’s a sound investment that offers long-term savings.

 Apart from being cost-effective, solar power systems are also a cleaner alternative to fossil fuels.
-You’ll be doing not only your wallet, but also the environment, a favor.
+You’ll be doing a favor to not only your wallet but also the environment.

 - Solar Generation Helped Avoid Billions in Costs in Seven Asian Countries (Ember, 2022)

 - Switch to Sustainable Energy with Meralco Solar and Net Metering (Meralco)

 - How Long Before You See an ROI on Solar Panels?
 (Real Living, 2022)